AJ-Munnick/Password-Generator-Swing-GUI/README.md

 # Password Generator Swing GUI

 ## Introduction
-Welcome to the Password Generator Swing GUI application!
+Welcome to the Password Generator Swing Graphical User Interface application!
 This project is a Java-based desktop application designed to generate secure passwords based on user-defined criteria.
 The application features a user-friendly interface built using the Swing framework, allowing users to customize password generation settings and view the password history.

 ## Features
 - **Password Generation**: Create secure passwords with customizable options, including uppercase letters, lowercase letters, numbers, and symbols.